Singapore Gay Travel

 I crashed in a hostel directly on the Singapore River close to the marina.
-The hostel is called B.E.A.T.
+It’s called B.E.A.T.
 Capsule Hostel, located directly on the Singapore River close to the marina.
 This hostel was by far the best one I’ve ever stayed in.
 Very modern and private, it was perfect for spending a few nights before I headed north to Malaysia.